CPJPRINCE/opex_manifest_generator/README.md

                             {example:path/example:to/example:thing}
                             Flat only requires the final tag match.
                             IE {example:thing}.
-However, for more complex sets of metadata, Flat will not function corrrectly.
+However, for more complex sets of metadata, Flat will not function correctly.
                             Enabled -m without specification will use exact, method.